percona/psmdb-docs/source/switch_storage_engines.rst

   Repeat the procedure on the remaining nodes.

-* for a standalone instance or a single-node replicaset, use the ``mongodump`` and ``mongorestore`` utilities:
+* for a standalone instance or a single-node replica set, use the ``mongodump`` and ``mongorestore`` utilities:

   .. code-block:: bash